Mission

 The Brussels Center was founded by a dedicated team with extensive experience with 21st century leadership in both the EU Institutions and the private sector, as well as public-private partnerships.

-Dr Ronald de Bruin is a 21st Century leader with over 20 years of verifiable experience in the European multi-stakeholder innovation arena obtained in business, public-private partnerships and EU organisations.
-He is Director at COST Association - European Cooperation in Science and Technology.
-Before joining the Association, Dr. De Bruin was Director of the European Institute of Innovation and Technology (EIT) and Head of Department of the European Network and Information Security Agency (ENISA).
+Dr Ronald de Bruin is a 21st Century leader with over 20 years of verifiable experience in the European multi-stakeholder research and innovation arena obtained in business, public-private partnerships and EU organisations.
+He is Director at COST Association - European Cooperation in Science and Technology - an intergovernmental organisation with 43 member countries financed by the European Commission.
+Before joining the Association, Dr De Bruin was Director of the European Institute of Innovation and Technology (EIT) and Head of Department of the European Network and Information Security Agency (ENISA).
 For almost eight years, he played a key role in and managing and setting up these European Union agencies from scratch.
 He is Ambassador to Brussels for the Greenleaf Center for Servant Leadership Europe and Founding Director of the Greenleaf Center in Brussels.
-Dr. De Bruin has also authored several books on servant-leadership, digital television, online consumer trust and computer security.
-He holds a Ph.D.in Law and Computer Science, an M.Sc. in Technology Management and a B.Sc. in Electronic Engineering.
+Dr De Bruin holds a Ph.D.in Law and Computer Science, an M.Sc. in Technology Management and a B.Sc. in Electronic Engineering, complemented by executive leadership and board-level education at INSEAD.

 Contact us